What lessons are being learnt from natural disasters?

 29 August 2005 – Hurricane Katrina: New Orleans, Louisiana, USA

 Aid must be delivered quickly There was wide criticism at the speed at which aid reached the affected population.

-Medical care needs to be culturally appropriate Few female doctors were deplyed to the region and due to strong local beliefs which restrict physical contact between men and female.
+Medical care needs to be culturally appropriate Few female doctors were deployed to the region and due to strong local beliefs which restrict physical contact between men and female.
 This limited care available.

 Prepare Areas where households had received some disaster training were able to deliver aid to others before official help arrived.
 People in those regions surveyed after the quake indicated that they appreciated such assistance.

-Source: Lessons from Aceh (DEC), Organizing Armageddon: what we learned form the Haiti earthquake (WIRED)
+Source: Lessons from Aceh (DEC), Organizing Armageddon: what we learned from the Haiti earthquake (WIRED)